julianjarjour/julianjarjour.github.io/_projects/my-first-qgis-project.md

 <figure class="bigimg"><img src="assets/schoolcrashmap.jpg" width="864" height="610.983"></figure>

 Hopefully I can make some more beautiful maps moving foward.
-I want to explore some different topics like walkability, biodiversity, music, and even psychogeography in future maps.
+I want to explore different topics like walkability, biodiversity, music, and even psychogeography with GIS.
 But for now, I'm happy with what I've created.
 Not so happy with the file size.